-LTD BENEFITS =Age when total disability begins (when STD becomes effective) Date monthly LTD benefits will stop Under 60 Upon attaining age 65 60 The date the 60 th monthly benefit is payable 61 The date the 48 th monthly benefit is payable 62 The date the 42 nd monthly benefit is payable 63 The date the 36 th monthly benefit is payable 64 The date the 30 th monthly benefit is payable 65 The date the 24 th monthly benefit is payable 66 The date the 21 st monthly benefit is payable 67 The date the 18 th monthly benefit is payable 68 The date the 15 th monthly benefit is payable 69 or over The date the 12 th monthly benefit is payable
+LTD BENEFITS Age when total disability begins (when GTD becomes effective) Date monthly LTD benefits will stop Under 60 Upon attaining age 65 60 The date the 60 th monthly benefit is payable 61 The date the 48 th monthly benefit is payable 62 The date the 42 nd monthly benefit is payable 63 The date the 36 th monthly benefit is payable 64 The date the 30 th monthly benefit is payable 65 The date the 24 th monthly benefit is payable 66 The date the 21 st monthly benefit is payable 67 The date the 18 th monthly benefit is payable 68 The date the 15 th monthly benefit is payable 69 or over The date the 12 th monthly benefit is payable

 You will be billed for your health and welfare benefits to the extent you are enrolled.
 The cost of benefits is not deducted from your LTD benefit.
-For details, see the Managed Disability brochure at www.citibenefitsonline.com/managed-disability-brochure.pdf.
+For more details about your benefits and eligibility while on a continued LTD leave, see the "Eligibility and Participation" section of the Benefits Handbook.